hit9/bt.cc/README.md

 Code overview to structure a behavior tree in C++:

 * Horizontally from left to right represents the relationship from parent node to child node.
-* Vertically, the sibling relationship, from top to bottom, prioritizes from high to low.
+* Vertically, the sibling relationship, from top to bottom, prioritizes from high to low (by default).
 * In a depth-first way, prioritize recursively ticking all descendant nodes.

 ```cpp